 Row F = MSRow/MSE = 2005.56/20.98 = 95.59.
 This is larger than critical F = 4.60.
 Therefore, the null hypothesis of equal instructor means is rejected.

 The difference between total sigma (13.66) and error sigma (4.58) is due to the significant difference in instructor means and material means.
-If the instructor and study material differences were only due to chance cause, the sigma variation in the data would be equal to SlGe, the square root of the mean square error.
+If the instructor and study material differences were only due to chance causes, the sigma variation in the data would be equal to SlGe, the square root of the mean square error.

 It should be noted, in the example above, the data was listed in six cells.
-That is, six experimental combinations.
+That is six experimental combinations.
 There were also 3 replications (students) in each cell (k = 3).
 When k is greater than 1 in a 2 factor ANOVA, there is the opportunity to analyze for a possible interaction between the two factors.

-similar analysis pattern is noted here.
+A similar analysis pattern is noted here.
 The data in each cell is summed, and that total is divided by the number of observations in that cell.

 CellSq = (Sumcell)2/k InterSq = Σ(CellSq)